cycy98/Perplexicon/README.md

 ## Lexicon Files

-You'll need to make yourself a lexicon file.
+You'll need to make yourself a lexicon file, like [exemple.json](https://github.com/cycy98/Perplexicon/blob/master/exemple.json).
 The way you do this is by copying this simple template:

     {
         "poses": [